 If you will remember, Jesus died on Passover.
 He was in the grave during the beginning of the Jewish holiday known as the Festival of Unleavened Bread.
-On the third day, Sunday, Jesus rose from the dead on the beginning of the Festival of First
+On the third day, Sunday, Jesus rose from the dead on the beginning of the

-Fruits.
+Festival of First Fruits.
 Jesus was our first fruit that was raised from the dead.

-Jesus walked, talked, and ate with his disciples for 40 days after his resurrection from the dead.
-Then he ascended into heaven.
+Jesus walked, talked, and ate with His disciples for 40 days after His resurrection from the dead.
+Then He ascended into heaven.
 The disciples went to Jerusalem to pray, fast, and anticipate the next great move of God.

 The Festival of Pentecost was a holiday instituted by God fifty days after the Festival of First fruits.
-On Pentecost Jews also commemorate the giving of the

-Torah.
-In the economy of God, the number 50 plays a special role.
+On Pentecost Jews also commemorate the giving of the Torah.
+(The first five books of the Old Testament) In the economy of God, the number 50 plays a special role.
 In the Book of Leviticus (chapter 25) Israel was instructed to tend their land for six years and on the seventh year to leave it untended.
 God would give them enough in the sixth year to last for two years.
 Every seventh period, or 49 years they were instructed to take the 49th year as a holiday and also the 50th year as the year of Jubilee.
 On the 48th year, God would prosper them enough to last for 3 years.
 (Leviticus 23:15-16)

 Another way to think about the various festivals is that the first four are in the spring of the year, while the last three are in the fall of the year.
-Pentecost is a special day because on that day Israel got the law, while the church got the Holy Spirit.
+Pentecost is a special day because on that day Israel got the Law, while the church got the Holy Spirit.